TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 ------------------------------
 NOTE: With SnakeBite 0.8.6 you no longer need to manually copy the \mod folder to MGS_TPP\, SnakeBite will install it.

+New for r207:
+Fixed: 'Fatigues All' Custom soldier type/DD suit hanging on load.

+Addition: Addon sideop on Sideop selection mode to filter for additional sideops.

 New for r206:
-Option: rerollQuestSelection - Reroll quest selection (via Sideops menu)
+Option: rerollQuestSelection - Reroll sideops selection (via Sideops menu)

 Fixed: NPC positions on outer clusters when command cluster is under grad 4/not fully built (currently just disabling NPCs on the outer clusters for that situation).